 241. NUMERICAL AND ALGEBRAIC CONCEPTS FOR MIDDLE SCHOOL MATHEMATICS TEACHERS.
 3 cr.
 Prerequisites: MT 135; and MT 160 or MT 200.
 For students seeking licensure to teach mathematics in grades 4-9.
 Topics include properties of the integers, rational and irrational numbers, sequences, functions, counting techniques, and probability.
 Students will learn to communicate in the precise language of mathematics, to make connections among mathematical systems, and to construct valid mathematical arguments and proofs.

 242. INTRODUCTION TO LINEAR ALGEBRA 3 cr.
 Prerequisite: MT 136.
-Algebra of matrices, linear systems, vector spaces, linear transformations, eigenvectors, applications.
+Algebra of matrices, linear systems, vector spaces, linear transformations, eigenvectors, applications, with emphasis on computation and conceptual understanding.
 (May not be counted toward the mathematics majors.)

 251. GEOMETRY FOR MIDDLE SCHOOL MATHEMATICS TEACHERS 3 cr.
 Prerequisites: MT 135; and MT 160 or MT 200.
 For students seeking licensure to teach mathematics in grades 4-9.
 Examination of geometric concepts related to the curriculum of the middle school.
 Axiomatic foundations and transformational geometry.
 The use of teaching manipulatives and dynamic geometry software to promote understanding.
 An emphasis on various types of mathematical reasoning needed to establish geometric credibility.